hellt/yangpath/docs/export.md

     If these imported modules are not in the same directory where the target module is, a user needs to provide a path (or paths) to the directories with these imported modules.

 ## Default behavior
-With just the above mentioned flags set, the exported paths will be printed to `stdout` in the following _default_ form:
+With just the above mentioned flags set, the exported paths will be printed to `stdout` with keys and types fields highlighted:

 ```text
 ❯ yangpath export --module release/models/interfaces/openconfig-interfaces.yang